apel/rest/doc/admin.md

 You should now have terminal access to the Accounting Server.

-## Service Running in the Accounting Server Container
+## Services Running in the Accounting Server Container

-* `httpd`: The  apache webserver hosting the REST interface
+* `httpd`: The Apache webserver hosting the REST interface
-* `cron` : Nessacary to periodically run the Summariser
+* `cron` : Necessary to periodically run the Summariser
 * `apeldbloader-cloud` : Loads received messages into the MySQL image

 ## Important Configuration files